Zion-Holdings/zion.app/README.md

 ### Required Environment Variables

 A comprehensive list of environment variables can be found in the `.env.example` file.
-For local development, create a `.env.local` file and populate it with the necessary values based on `.env.example`.
-For production deployment (e.g., on Netlify), these variables must be configured in your hosting provider's UI.
+For local development, copy this file to `.env.local` and populate it with the necessary values. **Do not commit `.env.local` to version control.**

+For production deployments, all variables are configured directly in Netlify's UI, so the repository no longer contains a `.env.local` file with secrets.

 **Key variables include:**